Is CBC the Next CBD?

 Today’s cannabis plants are often selected for high CBD and THC content.
 This means that very few plants will have high-enough CBC contents for commercial extraction and use.

-However, as more research comes to light, and the effects of Cannabichromene in the human body becomes more evident, it’s expected that cannabis strains high in CBC will start growing popular.
+However, as more research comes to light, and the effects of Cannabichromene in the human body becomes more evident, many expect that cannabis strains high in CBC will start growing popular.

 Chemical Structure And Properties of Cannabichromene